alanm31/FNF-Porting-Stuff/README.md

 	<assets path="assets/android" if="android"/> <!-- to not have the android assets in another builds -saw -->
 ```

-Than, After the Libraries, or where the packeges are located add
+Then, After the Libraries, or where the packeges are located add

 ```xml
         <haxelib name="extension-videoview" if="android"/>